Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/Whiteboard Design Session Trainer Guide - Mobile app innovation.md

 ### Customer objections

-1. Contoso Air is worried about potential security-related disruptions to the system.
+1. Contoso Air is worried about potential security-related disruptions to the system

-2. There is concern over Azure's ability to communicate reliably with IoT RFID scanners.
+2. There is concern over Azure's ability to communicate reliably with IoT RFID scanners

 3. Is Xamarin the right solution for the customer mobile applications?